BonnusLabs/BonnusV3SDK/README.md

 ## GET EXISTING USER ID FROM LOCAL

-When the API is initialized using the SDK an user is created in Bonnus V3, this endpoint will retrieve the userId that indicates that the  SDK has been initialized, if its null or empty the SDK has not been initialized.
+When the API is initialized using the SDK an user is created in Bonnus V3 and saved localy in the SDK, this method will retrieve the userId that indicates that the  SDK has been initialized, if its null or empty the SDK has not been initialized.

 ```java
   String value = Bonnus.getInstance().getUserId(context);